Theoretical Levels of Control as a Function of Mean Temperature and Spray Efficacy in the Aerial Spraying of Tsetse Fly: The Temperature Dependent Life-Cycle of the Tsetse Fly

-The reproductive life cycle of the tsetse fly is steady for a given temperature and it is in this that there lies a major vulnerability open to exploitation for their control.
-The population dynamics are largely temperature and age dependent in the short term ({\sc Hargrove} \cite{Hargrove1} and \cite{Hargrove2}) and variables such as humidity and vegetation index are thought to be relevant only in the medium to long term.

-Pupae are deposited in the ground where they remain for a period of time, $\tau_0$, the puparial duration.
+Pupae are deposited in the ground where they remain for a period of time.
+This period, the period between larviposition and the emergence of the first imago, is known as the puparial duration, $\tau_0$.
 The puparial duration is a function of temperature, $T$.
-Pupae also die off at some daily rate, $e^{ - \delta_0(T)}$, and the tsetse flies which subsequently emerge have a probability $\gamma$ of being female.

-During the first few hours, the young, teneral fly's exoskeleton is soft and pliable, its fat reserves are at their lowest and a first blood meal is imperrative for survival.
-It is at this time that the insect is at its most vulnerable and it is also at this time that it is at its most dangerous to humans.
-The tsetse mortality rate, $e^{ - \delta(t, T)}$, can be approximated as $e^{- \delta_1(T) t}$ at this early stage of the life cycle, the time between female eclosion and ovulation ($t$ denotes age, for the present).
-Thereafter the female tsetse fly's mortality rate can be approximated as $e^{ - \delta_2(T) t }$.

-The female tsetse fly mates only once in her life with the chance $\eta$ that she is successfully inseminated.
-The time between female eclosion and the production of the first pupae is known as the first interlarval period, $\tau_1(T)$.
-Thereafter she produces pupae at a shorter interlarval period, $\tau_2(T)$.
+Pupae also die off at some temperature-dependent, daily rate, $\delta_0$, and those flies which subsequently emerge have a probability $\gamma$ of being female.
+During the first few hours, the young, teneral fly's exoskeleton is soft and pliable, its fluid and fat reserves are at their lowest and a first blood meal is imperative for its survival.
+It is at this time that the insect is at its most vulnerable and it is also at this time that its behaviour is least risk averse (Vale , 1974). post-pupal survival can be defined as $e^{- \delta_1}$ per day at the pre-ovulatory stage (the time between female eclosion and ovulation).
+Thereafter the female tsetse fly's chances of survival are higher and can be defined as $e^{ - \delta_2}$ per day.
+The female tsetse fly mates only once in her life with the chance $\eta$ that she is successfully inseminated (in the current context, $\eta$ is taken as unity unless stated otherwise).
+The time between female eclosion and the production of the first pupa is known as the first interlarval period, $\tau_1$.
+Thereafter she produces pupae at a shorter interlarval period, $\tau_2$.